anonymous2323121/SUGAR/README.md

     -  Navigate to the `data` folder and run `data_process.R` to preprocess the dataset.
     -  Navigate to the `src` folder and run `main_real.py` to implement the DAG testing for HCP data.

+## Data Description

+The dataset we analyze is part of the Human Connectome Project (HCP, Van Essen et al., 2013), whose overarching objective is to understand brain connectivity patterns of healthy adults.
+We study the fMRI scans of a group of individuals who undertook a story-math task.
+The task consisted of blocks of auditory stories and addition-subtraction calculations, and required the participant to answer a series of questions.
+An accuracy score was given at the end.
+We analyze two subsets of individuals with matching age and sex.
+One set consists of N = 28 individuals who scored below 65 out of 100, and the other set consists of N = 28 individuals who achieved the perfect score of 100.
+All fMRI scans have been preprocessed following the pipeline of Glasser et al. (2013) that summarized each fMRI scan as a matrix of time series.
+Each row is a time series with length T = 316, and there are 264 rows corresponding to 264 brain regions (Power et al., 2011).
+Those brain regions are further grouped into 14 functional modules (Smith et al., 2009).
+Each module possesses a relatively autonomous functionality, and complex tasks are believed to perform through coordinated collaborations among the mod- ules.
+In our analysis, we concentrate on d = 127 brain regions from four functional modules: auditory, visual, frontoparietal task control, and default mode, which are generally believed to be involved in language processing and problem solving domains (Barch et al., 2013).